 The difference between a flat and a stacked DataFrame is indicated by specifying or not specifying the parameters column_value and column_kind.

 If both column_value and column_kind are set to

 None, the time series data is assumed to be in a flat

 DataFrame.
-This means that each different time series must be saved as its own column.
+This means that each different time series is saved as its own column.

 Example: Imagine you record the values of time series x and y for different objects A and B for three different times t1, t2 and t3.
 Now you want to calculate some feature with tsfresh.
-Your resulting DataFrame may look like this:
+Your resulting DataFrame have to look like this: